Zulko/moviepy/README.rst

 Example
 -------

-In this example we open a video file, select the subclip between t=50s and t=60s, add a title at the center of the screen, and write the result to a new file:
+In this example we have open a video file, then select the subclip between t=50s and t=60s, and add a title at the center of the screen, also write the result to a new file:

 .. code:: python